Skip to content

 Hertfordshire data and trends

-The Public Health Evidence & Intelligence team has access to datasets covering the health and wellbeing of Hertfordshire residents.
-The team also use a wide range of data sourced from other departments within Hertfordshire County Council as well as other agencies, such as the NHS and Public Health England.
+The Public Health Evidence and Intelligence teams have access to datasets covering the health and wellbeing of Hertfordshire residents.
+The teams also use a wide range of data sourced from other departments within Hertfordshire County Council as well as other agencies, such as the NHS and Public Health England.

 Find out more About our data (hertshealthevidence.org)